-Beehive American is a high-level English course and therefore incorporates an extensive amount of grammar presentation and practice.
-Each unit of Beehive American presents and practices new grammar in Lessons 2 and 3.
-The new structures are presented through fun cartoons featuring the team characters, which clearly demonstrate the meaning of the new language in a humorous context.
+Beehive is a high-level English course and therefore incorporates an extensive amount of grammar presentation and practice.
+Each unit of Beehive presents and practises new grammar in Lessons 2 and 3.
+The new structures are presented through fun cartoons featuring the team characters and engaging facsimiles, which clearly demonstrate the meaning of the new language in a humorous or real-world context.
 In Levels 2-6, the grammar presentation also includes clear, concise grammar overview boxes.
-Students practice the new structures in a range of carefully supported listening, speaking, and writing activities.
-Each lesson includes opportunities for students to experience and produce the language in a "real-world" communicative context.
+Students practise the new structures in a range of carefully supported listening, speaking and writing activities.
+Each lesson includes opportunities for students to experience and produce the language in a 'realworld' communicative context.

-The Workbook provides further activities to practice the new grammar.
-For consolidation, additional grammar practice for each unit is provided in Levels 1-4 in the Grammar Check section at the end of the Workbook.
-In Levels 5 and 6 there is a useful Grammar Reference for students at the end of the Workbook.
+The Workbook provides further activities to practise the new grammar.
+For consolidation, additional grammar practice for each unit is provided in Levels 1-4 in the Grammar check section at the end of the Workbook.
+In Levels 5 and 6 there is a useful Grammar reference for students at the end of the Workbook.

-Functional Language
+Functional language